 The Embiid 1, Joel Embiid’s first signature shoe, is a solid performer that’s outdoor ready.
+It is actually one of the better performers of 2021-22 and one of the top available Under Armour models.
 I think it’s overall performance will surprise people.
 Thanks for coming to WearTesters to read the full review before purchasing.
 We’ve got all the details you need to decide if the Embiid 1 is the right shoe for you.

 I was expecting great things from the traction as it reminds me a lot of the Nike Kobe 9 traction pattern.
 Unfortunately, my experience wasn’t quite at that Kobe 9 level of grip.
 Granted, I set these up for failure by putting them up against what I consider to be one of the greatest tractions of all-time, but, alas, the Embiid 1 still held its own on-court.

 The only area I found to be problematic was at the center of the forefoot where the pattern design is almost like a block.
 It was a bit too square and the grooves were a bit too thick, so there would be certain plants and push-offs where I could feel the outsole slide from under me.
 Luckily, the rest of the outsole was solid so while I would have an initial slip, or jerk, the rest of the outsole would catch and I’d be fine.

 Outdoors was a different story.
 This was where I never had any problems.
 Just straight up great grip.
 Yes, the rubber has started to fray, but even the best of rubbers will do that outdoors.
 Especially when you take them on multiple abrasive surfaces.